davidzk3/perps-ops-control-tower/README.md

 Practical market health monitoring

-Foundations for real time risk systems
+Foundations for real-time risk systems

-It is intentionally simple, explicit, and inspectable.
+The system is intentionally simple, explicit, and inspectable, with clear extension paths toward production-grade risk and alerting infrastructure.